Douglas-Cerebral-Imaging-Centre/mouse-mpm-onelevel/statistical_analyses/README.md

 # statistical_analyses
-Collection of scripts to run the following statistical analyses on the MPM maps and DBM jacobians:
+Collection of scripts to prepare the MPM maps and run voxel-wise statistical analyses.
-* Test-retest metrics (implemented)
-* Effect of cuprizone diet (to be implemented)
-    * Control vs cuprizone, post diet
-    * Pre vs post diet in cuprizone group
+Statistical analyses should be tailored to your project hypotheses.
+You can check the [analyses](./analyses) folder for examples.

 The code should be run in this order
 ```